-Rio de Janeiro is home to the Maracanã Stadium, one of the most famous in the world and at one time the largest of its kind, which in its day could hold a capacity crowd of close to 200,000.
-Today, after its total refurbishment for the 2014 FIFA World Cup, the capacity of the Maracanã is restricted to around 78,000.
+Rio de Janeiro is home to the Maracanã Stadium, one of the most famous in the world and at one time the largest of its kind which in its day could hold a capacity crowd of close to 200,000.
+Today, after its total refurbishment for the 2014 FIFA World Cup and the 2016 Olympics, the capacity of the Maracanã is restricted to around 78,000.
 It is one of a handful of stadium to host both the World Cup and the Olympics.

 The original stadium was built for the 1950 World Cup and inaugurated on June 16 of that year, its capacity was only tested once when an estimated crowd of 199,854 people turned up on July 16, 1950, to see Brazil lose 2 – 1 to Uruguay in the finals of the 1950 competition.
 39 years later to the day, on July 16, 1989, 148,000 returned to Maracanã to see Brazil gain its revenge by beating Uruguay 1 – 0 to win the South American Championship.